 Assessment of bipolar disorder

-When assessing women for bipolar disorder in the perinatal period, a diagnosis is based on accepted diagnostic criteria (DSM-IV-TR or ICD-10).
+When assessing women for bipolar disorder in the perinatal period, a diagnosis is based on accepted diagnostic criteria (DSM-V or ICD-10).

 A woman with severe symptoms is likely to require admission into a psychiatric hospital setting, especially if she may be at risk of harming herself or her baby.
 Hospital admission facilitates stabilisation of symptoms and initiation of medications with ongoing monitoring by health professionals.
 Admission to a psychiatric setting with a mother and baby unit is preferable where available, so mother and baby can stay together.